simon-ess/training-vm/README.md

 the latest changes in the setup.

-It updates the collection's submodules and calls Ansible to run through the install.
+It updates the collection's submodules and calls Ansible to run the installation procedure.

 The Ansible scripts are optimized for execution time (skipping parts that are already installed and unchanged),